myrojoylee/panda-knits/README.md

 ## Description

 Winter is coming!
 Wrap yourself up in these homemade knits!
 In order to create this application, we implemented the four technologies of the MERN stack: MongoDB, Express, React, and Node for fullstack functionality.
+Additionally, Bootstrap was utilized for several UI features.

 ## Installation